-TOP 10 MOST EXPENSIVE CITIES IN THE US 2020 – ALL YOU NEED TO KNOW
+TOP 10 MOST EXPENSIVE CITIES IN THE US 2021

-Employment opportunities, lifestyle, sports, gastronomy and entertainment are the major factors that draws the attention of majority of people wants to live in the city and thus causing an increase in urban migration thereby making life in the city quite expensive.
-Below are cities that are considered to be the top 10 Most Expensive Cities in the US 2020.
+Employment opportunities, lifestyle, sports, gastronomy and entertainment are the major factors that draw the attention of the majority of people wants to live in the city and thus causing an increase in urban migration thereby making life in the city quite expensive.
+Below are cities that are considered to be

 - New York City